Advanced LCA – Consequential and IO‑based Life Cycle Assessment

 Subject and programme:

 The course aims at strengthening skills in life cycle inventory analysis.
 The course targets the development of advanced competences in LCA by applying the problem based-learning (PBL) teaching model that focuses on learning by doing and reflection.
+We also apply a hybrid (online + physical) and flipped classroom approach where materials (readings, videos) are provided to the students in advance and the time spent in classroom/videomeeting is used for Q&A, hands-on exercises, discussions.
 The course activities will include intensive group work, problem defining and solving applied to real-word cases, practical exercises, and discussion sessions or workshops.
 The target audience of the course is academics (PhDs, postdoc, other) or professionals who already have basic experience with LCA and intend to bring their LCA competences to an advanced level.
 Basic experience means for example having carried out simple LCAs before or having elementary knowledge of LCA theory.
-The course content is organised in three modules (main teacher in parenthesis).
+The course content is organized in three modules.

 Students will learn the fundamentals of Input-Output modelling.
 Topics covered: supply-use tables, multi-regional models and trade linking.
 Integrating process LCA and IO-analysis via hybrid LCA, tiered and embedded.
 The module includes exercises.